A family struggle as pandemic worsens food insecurity

 "I needed them to breathe," Vinson said, wiping away tears in her living room of peeling gray walls in a Brooklyn housing development.

-When New York schools closed in March, Vinson's children lost overnight the free breakfasts and lunches they relied on in normal times.
-Grocery store shelves were poorly stocked, and her pantry was almost bare.
+When schools closed in March, Vinson's children lost the free breakfasts and lunches they rely on.
 She began skipping meals to make sure they ate, and having them wake up later to try to trick hunger by giving them two meals a day instead of three.

 "You never realize how important schools are until you don't have them," Vinson said.

-"I'd open the refrigerator and I'd see struggle," she added, "and also sacrifice."

-Oldest daughter Jasmin, 25, and 5-year-old grandson Hunter were living at a homeless shelter but came to visit her at the Lafayette Gardens public housing complex, where the family would share whatever they could scrape together for lunch.
+Oldest daughter Jasmin, 25, and 5-year-old grandson Hunter were living at a homeless shelter but came to the apartment where the family would share whatever they cobbled together for lunch.

-The family was cooped up for weeks during lockdown, living on just $1,800 a month in worker's compensation from an on-the-job injury Vinson suffered last year when she fell and tore her meniscus.
+The family was cooped up for weeks during lockdown, living on just $1,800 a month in worker's compensation from an on-the-job injury Vinson suffered last year.

-From the dusty kitchen window of their 16th-floor apartment, they could see the deserted basketball court, slides and monkey bars at the Classon Playground, closed due to the pandemic.

 She took comfort in prayer and gospel music.
 One song in particular spoke to her: Melvin Crispel III's "Not the End of Your Story."

-"I know that this is just not it," she said of getting through the pandemic.
+"I know that this is just not it," she said of the pandemic.
 "There's more, there's something, it's not the end."

 Across the city, lines at pantries stretched for blocks.
-Social distancing was complicating food distribution efforts, and many pantries lost older volunteers who stayed home due to high risk of severe effects of COVID-19.
-A network of churches, volunteers, city government offices, restaurants and immigrant centers stepped in to fill the void.
+Social distancing was complicating distribution efforts, and many pantries lost older volunteers who stayed home due to high risk for COVID-19.
+Churches, volunteers, city government offices, restaurants and immigrant centers stepped in to fill the void.

-In May, Vinson saw a Facebook post seeking volunteers for a pantry run by a restaurant owner and a Baptist church, providing hundreds of meals to people in need along with notes bearing inspirational prayers or good wishes such as "What doesn't kill you will build you."
+In May, Vinson saw a Facebook post seeking volunteers for a pantry run by a restaurant owner and a Baptist church.

 "I said, you know what?
 That's something that's up my alley," said Vinson, whose job before injury and the pandemic was at a shelter for people with mental illnesses and chemical addictions.

-Vinson also felt she could set an example for her children.
-She began bringing Jasmin and the twins to help distribute the food as fellow volunteers, helping teach them values she got from her own mother.
-It was also a way to make sure her kids got at least one meal a day, from the pantry.
+Vinson brought Jasmin and the twins to volunteer alongside her.
+It was a way to teach them the value of service, and also to ensure they got at least one meal a day from the pantry.

-Things seemed to be looking up, but protests and clashes sparked by the police killing of George Floyd raised haunting memories of the incident from earlier in the year when police stormed the apartment building searching for a shooting suspect and pointed their guns at Mason as he was cleaning the litter for his cat, Shadow.
+Then protests and clashes sparked by the police killing of George Floyd raised haunting memories of an incident earlier in the year when police stormed the apartment building searching for a suspect and pointed their guns at Mason as he was cleaning the litter for his cat, Shadow.

 It traumatized the boy and made him angry at police, she said.
-One day this summer, as she sat outside watching the latest protest, a neighbor called out her name.
-Across the street, Mason was jumping up and down on top of a patrol car.
-Vinson ran over.
+One day this summer, as she sat outside watching a protest, a neighbor called her name — across the street, Mason was jumping up and down on a patrol car.

-Soon after, she called her ex-partner in North Carolina, and on June 4 the twins headed south.
+On June 4 the twins headed south to their father in North Carolina.

-Living without them was hard, she said, but it bought her time to stabilize her ability to provide for them.
+Living without them was hard, she said, but it bought her time to stabilize her ability to provide.
 She saved up food stamps and some money, and found a job working for the 2020 U.S. Census.

 One day she asked the restaurant owner who ran the pantry if she could bring back some trays for her housing complex.
-That effort has since grown to dozens of meals plus groceries and protective face masks that she and other volunteers distribute each Saturday.
+That effort has since grown to dozens of meals, groceries and protective face masks distributed each Saturday.

-The twins finally came home in August, in time for Maddison to celebrate her remote graduation from middle school along with friends and family and for Mason to take part in the first practice of the Brooklyn United Youth Football season.
+The twins came home in August, in time for Maddison to graduate remotely from middle school and for Mason to make the first youth football practice of summer.

-The police department apologized for the incident involving Mason and hosted him and a group of other kids and their families to discuss their concerns over pizza and chicken wings with high-ranking officers.
+The police department apologized for the incident involving Mason and hosted him and a group of other kids and their families to discuss their concerns.

-"These kids have been enduring a lot in the last couple of months, from the COVID wave to the Black Lives Matter, to the protesters, to the police brutality," Vinson said.
-"And not too many times people stop and ask, How do they feel?"

-The coronavirus outbreak has slowed significantly in New York compared with earlier this year.
+The coronavirus outbreak has slowed significantly in New York.
 But times remain tough: Their rent is four months overdue, and the cable is about to be cut off.
-On a recent day the bathroom flooded, sending water running through the halls.
+The bathroom recently flooded, sending water through the halls.

 Still, Vinson feels fortunate.